Archive How to Reduce the Negative Impact of Social Media on Youth

 How to Encourage Healthy Social Media Usage

 Despite the negative effects, kids can still use social media if they do so with parents’ guidance.
-Many children use social media to maintain a connection with friends and relatives.
+Many children use social media to stay connected with friends and relatives.
 Some others use them as a means to share their creativity.

 If you follow these tips to keep kids safe on social media, you can make sure they’re away from trouble: